 Virtual Surveyor uses the coordinate reference system defined in your photogrammetry data.
-Typically this is set when you create your Orthophoto and DSM in your photogrammetry software.
+Typically, this is set when you create your Orthophoto and DSM in your photogrammetry software.
 You can check the current coordinate system of the project in the status bar.

 Managing Layers in the Project View

-Create layers to give structure to your project.
+Add layers to give structure to your project.
 For example, you can create layers to store specific project items like points or polylines.
 You can also structure your project with topic layers like roads, curbs, markings, etc. The exported CAD file will maintain this layer structure.

 Creating Project Items

 Depending on the item you create, choose the appropriate active layer.
-Use the drawing tools available in the HOME tab to add items to your project.
-The drawing tools included in the free Valley plan are Point, Polyline, and Boundary.
+Use the Drawing tools available in the HOME tab to add items to your project.
+The Drawing tools included in the free Valley plan are Point, Polyline, and Boundary.
 With one of the drawing tools selected, you can go to the SELECTION TOOLS tab and set display settings for your items (color, shape, size, and thickness) in the Styling group.

 Export Topographic Survey